 The Afghan National Cricket team has enjoyed a dazzling success in recent years, rising out of obscurity 10 years ago to be in the top 10 in the ICC world rankings for both ODI and T20.

 The team had its early genesis in the refugee camps of Pakistan, where young Afghans who had fled the war in their own country, were growing up, their days spent playing cricket with sticky tape balls and branches for bats.
 They had a dream.
 One day they wanted to have an Afghanistan National Cricket Team and to play in the World Cup.
-In 2015 their dream came true and they have become the heroes of their country, role models to young people who have grown up in a land of conflict and hardship, bringers of hope and joy.
+In 2015 their dream came true and they played in the ICC Cricket World Cup.
+The Team was granted Test status in 2017 and will be playing in the ICC Cricket World Cup 2019.
+The Team is inspiring the hopes and dreams of the Afghan people and uniting a war-torn nation.
+They have become the heroes of their country, role models to young people who have grown up in a land of conflict and hardship, bringers of hope and joy.

 "Ten years ago there was nothing.
 Now in the street, in the schools, everywhere there is just cricket"